These are my complete notes for Extreme Values in Differential Calculus.

 Rule .

-To find the extrema points, first plug in the endpoints to the function, make a line graph with endpoints and the Critical Points, and plug in the numbers in between to find whether the Critical Point is a maimum or minumum.
+To find the Extrema Points, first plug in the endpoints to the function, make a line graph with endpoints and the Critical Points, and plug in the numbers in between to find whether the Critical Point is a maximum or minumum.
 The endpoints can be compared to find which is the global minimum/maximum and which is the local.